siobhain/ccdshop/README.md

 ### Common Header & Footer

 Header ![](docs/f-commonheader.JPG)
+Hover on `SPECIALS` above

 Footer ![](docs/f-commonfooter.JPG)

 #### Header Menu & Icons

 ##### Memory Lane Jewellery
-If any part of Memory Lane Jewellery or the favicon is clicked it will return user to the home page.
+If any part of Memory Lane Jewellery or the favicon in the header is clicked it will return user to the home page.

 ##### Search
 Search is implemeted same as Boutique Ado.